 It give you an opportunity to tell your story.

 Visual content expands your options.
 Let’s use a testimonial as an example.
 A customer named Jane, who is 32, leaves wonderful feedback that you want to share on your website.
 You leave a quote from Jane and leave her name on your website.
 If you are exclusively using text to communicate social proof and feedback from your customers, you can still get the message across: people like your products.
-But if you use photos or videos alongside your testimonials, readers can see who enjoys your products or hear their enthusiasm for your brand.
-Say you include a video of Jane using your product, or just a photo of Jane next to the testimonial, customers who look like Jane or identify as someone similar to Jane are more likely to see themselves using the product.
+If you use photos or videos alongside your testimonials, readers can see who enjoys your products or hear their enthusiasm for your brand.
+If you include a video of Jane using your product, or just a photo of Jane next to the testimonial, customers who look like Jane or identify as someone similar to Jane are more likely to see themselves using the product.

 It generates more engagement and drives more leads.